ctoyan/ponieproxy/filters/README.md

 A valid question is - **What's the difference with the Burp and ZAP plugins that are already present?**

 The answer is that you have a bit more control over the type of matching that it does.
 It always matches params case insensitively.
 The default matching style is exact (using `==`).
+For example if the filter is searching for `id`, it will match `id`, `Id`, `ID`, but not `userId` etc.

 If you set `-hem` to `false`, it will look for a substring within the param.
 Foe example if the filter is searching for `id`, it will positively match the following `userId`, `identification`, `ID`.
 With `-hem` set to the default `true`, it will only match `id`, `Id`, etc.